Pan-Slavism

 Contemporary map of the Slavic-speaking countries of Europe.
 South Slavs appear in dark green, East Slavs in green, and West Slavs in light green.

 Pan-Slavism is a political ideology that originated in the mid-19th century, emphasizing integrity and unity among the Slavic peoples.
-Its main impact occurred in the Balkans, where non-Slavic empires had ruled the South Slavs for centuries.
-These were mainly the Byzantine Empire, Austria-Hungary, the Ottoman Empire, and Venice.

 Origins

 Extensive pan-Slavism emerged much like Pan-Germanism; both movements flourished from the sense of unity and nationalism experienced by members of many European ethnic groups in the aftermath of the French Revolution and the consequent Napoleonic Wars, as a pushback against traditional European monarchies.
 As in other Romantic nationalist movements, Slavic intellectuals and scholars in the developing fields of history, philology, and folklore actively encouraged Slavs' interest in their shared identity and ancestry.
 Pan-Slavism co-existed with the Southern Slavic drive towards independence.

 Commonly used symbols of the Pan-Slavic movement were the Pan-Slavic colours (blue, white, and red) and the Pan-Slavic anthem, Hey, Slavs.

 The first pan-Slavists were the 16th-century Croatian writer Vinko Pribojević, the Dalmatian Aleksandar Komulović (1548–1608), the Croat Bartol Kašić (1575–1650), the Ragusan Ivan Gundulić (1589–1638), and the Croatian Catholic missionary Juraj Križanić (c.
 1618 – 1683).
 Additionally, scholars such as Tomasz Kamusella have attributed early manifestations of Pan-Slavic thought within the Habsburg monarchy to the Slovaks Adam Franz Kollár (1718–1783) and Pavel Jozef Šafárik (1795–1861).

 The Pan-Slavism movement grew rapidly following the end of the Napoleonic Wars in 1815.
 In the aftermath of the wars, the leaders of Europe sought to restore the pre-war status quo.
 At the Congress of Vienna of 1814–1815, Austria's representative, Prince von Metternich, detected a threat to this status quo in the Austrian Empire through nationalists' demands for independence from the empire.

 While Vienna's subjects included numerous ethnic groups (such as Germans, Italians, Romanians, Hungarians, etc.), the Slav proportion of the population (Poles, Ruthenians, Ukrainians, Czechs, Slovaks, Slovenes, Serbs, Bosniaks, and Croats) together formed a substantial—if not the largest—ethnic grouping.